noonii/Dynamic-Navbar-Sliding-Underline/README.md

   When you hover over the menu's in the navbar, it will have a sliding underline dynamically resize and reposition based on the size of the &lt;li> tag.

+  For simplicities sake, I only included the hover feature here.
+If you want both hover & click, visit the codepen!

 # DEMO

 VISIT : https://codepen.io/noonii/pen/MEepKE